paritybit-ai/XFL/docs/en/source/development/algos_dev.rst

 2. leaf node

-Inline with root node, there are also two types of leaf node: AggregationPlainLeaf and AggregationOTPLeaf.
-The initialization is as follows:
+Corresponds with the root node, there are also two types of leaf node instance: AggregationPlainLeaf and AggregationOTPLeaf.
+The initialization function is as follows:

 - Create instance